-Nursing degree apprenticeships are currently under development, with plans to make these available from 2017.
-They will offer flexible routes to becoming a nurse that won't require full-time study at university - although nursing degree apprentices will still need to undertake academic study at degree level and meet the standards laid down by the NMC.
+The standards for nursing degree apprenticeships have been approved for delivery and NHS organisations have started to advertise vacancies.
+Nursing degree apprenticeships offer flexible routes to becoming a nurse that don't require full-time study at university - although nursing degree apprentices will still need to undertake academic study at degree level and meet the standards laid down by the NMC.

 You will need to secure a position as a nursing degree apprentice and your employer will then release you to study at university on a part-time basis.
 You will train in a range of practice placement settings.